erykjj/traverture/README.md

 - **Source language** – Language of the scripture references in your notes
 - **Output language** – Language for displaying book names and fetching verse text
 - **Modal title format** – How references are displayed in the verse preview title (Full, Standard, Official)
-- **Link color** – Color for reference links.
-"Theme default" uses the vault's external-link color.
-Changing this requires restarting Obsidian.
+- **Link color** – Color for reference links ("Theme default" uses the vault's external-link color); changing this requires restarting Obsidian
 - **Auto-detect references** – Toggle automatic detection without `{{ }}` markers

 ---